ArcaneNibble/cnoidal/format_notes.md

 `zfacgeometrysize` is a 32-bit value containing the size of the gzip compressed facility geometry.

+Unlike in LXT files, LXT2 files need to contain correct compressed sizes on all platforms, as that information is used to seek through the file.

 `timescale` is a signed byte containing the timescale.
-This is in the same format as inthe `LT_SECTION_TIMESCALE` section of an LXT file (including the range limitation).
+This is in the same format as in the `LT_SECTION_TIMESCALE` section of an LXT file (including the range limitation).

 ### Header expansion bytes